 The Example Project

 It is a small one page webapp for our movies database.
-The front-end is the same for all drivers, just the backends show you how to connect to Neo4j from the different languages and drivers.
+The front-end page is the same for all drivers, it consists of a movie search, detail info and a graph visualization of actors and movies.
+Each backend implementation shows you how to connect to Neo4j from the different languages and drivers.

 Using Neo4j Server with JDBC

 Being a Java developer you’re probably familiar with JDBC as a way to work with relational databases, either directly or via abstractions like Spring’s

 JDBCTemplate or MyBatis.
 Many tools for ETL, Business Intelligence, and data management also use JDBC drivers to interact with relational databases.

 As Cypher, like SQL, is a textual parametrizable query language that can return tabular results, it was possible for us to support the JDBC APIs and make a Neo4j-JDBC driver available.
 More details on how to use it can be found with our example project for Java-JDBC.
 There, we implement the backend as a minimal Java webapp that leverages Neo4j-JDBC to connect to Neo4j Server.